esl/bryan_cb_sf_2020_talk/readme.md

 # Talk objectives

-1. Global platform to rant about Aer Lingus having double charging me.
+1. Global opportunity to complain about Aer Lingus double charging.
-2. An analyis of why their system double charged me.
+2. An analysis of why their system double charged the customer.
-3. Illustrate techniques to :
+3. Illustrate techniques to:
   * Build a more reliable system
   * Not double charge customers
-  * Be aware of problems
+  * Proactively monitor for system malfunction

 ---

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)

-# Opening scene [^never forgive/never forget/never for fun]
+# Opening scene [^u owe me]

+[.column]
-1. Emergency!
-I need to fly from Dublin to London early tomorrow morning.
+1. Urgently need to fly from Dublin to London the next day.
 2. The website warns me there are only 3 seats remaining for the flight.
+3. Better book fast!
+   * Select flight.
+   * Select any seat.
-3. I select flight, don't care which seat, and enter my credit card details (after dealing with a couple of session timeouts).
+   * Enter my credit card details.
+   * Deal with a couple of session timeouts.

+[.column]
-4. The Aer Lingus website:
+1. The Aer Lingus website:
   * Insists I sign up for their loyalty scheme (the sweet, sweet irony).
   * Crashes.
   * Locks me out.
-5. I wait 30 minutes and don't receive any email confirmation
+2. I wait 30 minutes and don't receive any email confirmation.
-6. Panic 😧
+3. Panic 😧.

-[^never forgive/never forget/never for fun]: This happened nearly 4 years ago but I still want my £95.99 back (with interest)
+[^u owe me]: This happened nearly 4 years ago but I still want my £95.99 back (with interest).

 ---

-# A desperate fool
+# Like a desperate fool

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)